 The problem with such reasoning is that the work produced by these academics and activists was so highly focused against White American opinion, rather than appearing random or accidental, that it strongly indicates these scholars entered the field of mass communications with a clear and common agenda.
 For example, Jewish mass communications scholar Bernard Berelson was not just a researcher in public opinion, but also conducted a series of propaganda tests on how to make White Americans find their own ethnocentrism abhorrent.
 In 1945 he conducted a study in which a cartoon was shown to the public that made connections between Fascism and American culture.
 The cartoon, titled “The Ghosts Go West…,” showed ghosts leaving the graves of Hitler, Mussolini, and Goebbels, and flying to America carrying a banner that read: “Down with Labour Unions, Foreign Born, Jews, Catholics, Negroes.”
 The message was clearly that “intolerance” in America was basically the demonic ghost of fascism.
 Interestingly, however, the study found that Jews exposed to the cartoon were so fixated on the banner that they missed the underlying message altogether and believed the cartoon was a far right creation.
 The potentially confusing nature of the piece meant it was never deployed as a “pro-tolerance” propaganda weapon.

 Berelson was also later a colleague and friend of Frederick S. Jaffe, the Jewish then-Vice President of Planned Parenthood.
-Both Jaffe and Berelson later became somewhat notorious because of a memo (known in history as the Jaffe Memo) sent in 1969 from the former to the latter, in which anti-White sociopath Jaffe put forth his own series of protocols that “included a table that summarized many proposals from various sources regarding population control.
-This table contained proposals such as compulsory abortions and sterilizations, encouraging homosexuality, and forcing women to work.”
+Both Jaffe and Berelson later became somewhat notorious because of a memo (known in history as the Jaffe Memo) sent in 1969 from the former to the latter, in which anti-White sociopath Jaffe put forth his own series of protocols that included a table that summarized many proposals from various sources regarding population control.
+This table contained proposals such as compulsory abortions for out-of-wedlock births, sterilizations for women with more than two children, encouraging homosexuality, and encouraging women to work.
 Both would also later work together on the infamous 1972 Rockefeller Commission Report which incorporated many of Jaffe’s proposals.
 We thus see more links between Jewishness, “prejudice studies,” the discipline of mass communications studies, and anti-White Jewish activism more generally.

 In reality, the work of all these scholars orbited the same themes, if not openly, then more secretively (as in the case of Lazarsfeld’s work with the Institute for Social Research).
 Marie Jahoda, the ex-Austrian subversive, produced a series of studies that were mere variations on the theme of White ethnocentrism, something she pathologized most famously in Antisemitism and Emotional Disorder (1950).
 In the same year, Morris Janowitz and Bruno Bettelheim worked together to produce Dynamics of Prejudice.
 Meanwhile Joseph Gittler produced such works as “Measuring the Awareness of the Problem of Group Hostility,” and “Man and His Prejudices.”
 Herbert Blumer produced “Race Prejudice as a Sense of Group Position.”
 Fritz Heider worked with Kurt Lewin and Solomon Asch on unlocking the ways in which conformity could alter group behavior and individual opinions.
 Ernest Dichter believed his studies of the mass communications in marketing could lead to the development of persuasive techniques that could “stop the new wave of anti-Semitism.”
 The work of Walter Weiss concerned “mass communication, public opinion, and social change as they bear on changing racial attitudes.”
 And aside from his secretive work with the Institute for Social Research, Paul Lazarsfeld, while working at the Bureau of Applied Social Research at Columbia University, introduced the notion of “social bookkeeping,” a systematic service that would note and evaluate “prejudice” in any material appearing in mass media of communications.
 I could go on.